davidchall/topas2numpy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Topas Result could always use more documentation, whether as part of the
+topas2numpy could always use more documentation, whether as part of the
-official Topas Result docs, in docstrings, or even on the web in blog posts,
+official topas2numpy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/davidchall/topas_result/issues.
+The best way to send feedback is to file an issue at https://github.com/davidchall/topas2numpy/issues.

 If you are proposing a feature: